 In 1915 the largest loss of life on the Great Lakes occurred when the SS Eastland rolled over while docked in the Chicago River, killing more than 800 people.
 Many of the bodies were taken to the Excalibur Night Club which was used as an emergency morgue for the tragedy.
 Built in 1892 there have been reports of voices being heard calling out, glasses falling off shelves, cold-spots and objects moving for no apparent reason by workers and customers of the club.

 Graceland Cemetery is home to both a ghost that never was and a memorial called Eternal Silence which as the stories go, can show you your own death if you gaze into the dark face of the bronze.
 Many people have claimed to see the ghost of young Inez Clark who supposedly was struck and killed by lightning and roams the grounds during storms.
 However, research led to the discovery that there never was an Inez Clark even though visitors to the site often leave flowers and toys for the ghostly vision.

 While there are many places in the US that boast of paranormal activity and eerie locations, Chicago, with its long and sometimes tragic history, is one of the most haunted cities in the nation.

 Thanks, Jolie, for entertaining my readers with the haunted places in Chicago.
-Your book looks like a great read for paranormal/horror fans!
+(Make sure to check out Jolie’s paranormal novels for gory zombies and vampires galore).

-For everyone else, what is the most haunted destination you’ve heard of?
+For everyone else, what is the most haunted destination you’ve heard of or visited?
 Tell me in the comments!